 - The act will require Medicaid programs to pay for the costs of integrative approaches for children who are disabled, rather than forcing institutionalization and/or psychiatric drugs.

 - The act will respect the right of people who have been diagnosed with severe mental health disorders to achieve sobriety and abstinence from mind-altering drugs of all kinds, including prescription forms.

 - The act will also respect the predicament of people who are chemically dependent or addicted to psychiatric drugs; who may choose to reduce harm or take no part in psychiatric drug withdrawal.

 - The act will respect freedom of religion as it pertains to the spiritual component of recovery.
 This will include freedom of conscience as it pertains to the right to refuse any/all conventional psychiatric treatment.

-- Many faith groups have made resolutions on the need for inclusion, least restrictive and most therapeutic approaches for those who suffer from mental and emotional difficulties that are worthy of our nation’s recognition.
+- Many faith groups have made resolutions on the need for community inclusion for those who have been diagnosed with severe mental health conditions that are worthy of our nation’s recognition.

-- Please feel free to copy, distribute or post, especially to psychiatric consumer/survivor groups, mental health professionals and holistic practitioners who have a desire to reform the current system.
-Encourage their involvement in making sure this vision comes to fruition.
+- Please feel free to copy, distribute or post, especially to psychiatric consumer/survivor groups, mental health professionals, and holistic practitioners who have a desire to transform the current system.
+Encourage their involvement in making sure this vision becomes a reality.

 Yours in liberty and wellness,